New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Background

 \section{Background}

-The Dial-a-Ride Problem (DARP) involves designing vehicle routes and schedules to transport passengers from their origins to destinations while minimizing travel cost.
+The Dial-a-Ride Problem (DARP) involves designing vehicle routes and schedules to transport customers from their origins to destinations while minimizing travel cost.
 The Electric Autonomous Dial-a-Ride Problem (E-ADARP) extends DARP by considering fleets of electric, self-driving vehicles.
-The new setting imposes additional operational constraints due to limited battery capacity, while eliminating those associated with human drivers (e.g., maximum driving time).
-The need for recharging further increases complexity, requiring decisions about when, where, and how much to recharge—decisions that must balance energy needs with charging time.
-Additionally, the objective function is more complex, as it not only minimizes travel cost but also accounts for excess user ride time.
-Both the new constraints and the bi-objective nature further increase computational complexity by adding decision variables and expanding the solution space.
+Here, the autonomous feature mainly implies that driver-related cost and constraints are not modeled explicitly.
+The E-ADARP setting introduces additional operational constraints due to limited battery capacity, while eliminating those associated with human drivers (e.g., maximum driving time).
+The need for recharging further increases complexity, requiring decisions about when, where, and how much to recharge--decisions that must balance energy needs with charging time.
+Additionally, the objective function not only minimizes travel cost but also accounts for excess user ride time.
+These additional constraints and the objective structure further increase computational complexity.

-DARP and E-ADARP have a wide range of application domains, including food delivery (e.g., Meituan, Uber Eats, Deliveroo), passenger transport (e.g., DiDi, Uber), non-emergency patient transfers, campus shuttle services, and tourist transportation.
-While many studies have provided a formal definition and conducted in-depth investigations of E-ADARP (e.g., \citet{Bongiovanni2019, Su2024}), they typically assume scenarios in which time and battery parameters are highly precise or nearly continuous.
-For instance, on-demand services such as ride-hailing or food delivery typically require minute- or even second-level accuracy, which motivates the use of continuous-time modeling in existing studies.

-Nevertheless, we observe that many real-world applications naturally involve discretized time and battery parameters.
-In particular, scenarios such as non-emergency patient transfers, campus shuttle services, and tourist transportation often operate with coarser scheduling granularity—typically at 5- or 10-minute intervals—due to lower urgency or operational constraints.
-In such cases, a full-day planning horizon (24 hours) results in a manageable number of time indices, typically ranging from 144 (10-minute intervals) to 288 (5-minute intervals).
-Similarly, in short-horizon applications such as drone delivery, the planning window often spans only 2–4 hours, with battery typically lasting 30 to 60 minutes.
-Even with minute-level granularity, this yields approximately 120–240 time steps and 30–60 battery levels, which are comparable in scale to the coarser-time cases discussed above.
-Similar levels of time and battery discretization have been adopted in various vehicle routing problem studies \citep{Mahmoudi2016, Fernandez2022, Bruni2025}, as further discussed in Section~\ref{literDRP}.

-The above observation indicates that discrete representations naturally arise in practice regardless of the specific granularity of each scenario.
-Evidence from various application settings also suggests that the resulting time and battery discretizations remain computationally manageable.
-Building on these insights, we define a discrete variant of E-ADARP with discrete time and battery parameters, referred to as the Discrete Electric Autonomous Dial-a-Ride Problem (D-E-ADARP).